Questionable Things About JFK's Presidency

 JFK died before ever having to answer about the secret taping system, which was only publicly revealed in 1973 during the hearings on the Watergate scandal.
 His secretary, Evelyn Lincoln, has suggested that it was possibly installed for the innocent purpose of keeping accurate records.
 She also proposed that Kennedy had it put in because his advisors had previously agreed to things in private only to publicly claim the opposite, and JFK wanted to be able to hold them accountable.

 Regardless of the reason, Kennedy and various Secret Service agents were the only ones with access to the taping systems, which were controlled by hidden secret switches.
 There were microphones located in multiple places to make sure as much was recorded as possible.
-Kennedy racked up nearly 250 hours of taped meetings and 12 hours of recorded phone calls from Spring 1962 until his death in November 1963, much of which has now been declassified.
+Kennedy racked up nearly 250 hours of taped meetings and 12 hours of recorded phone calls from early 1962 until his death in November 1963, much of which has now been declassified.

 Rumors of infidelity

 Unfortunately, there is not a ton of evidence to support whether or not most, or any, of these affairs ever actually happened.
-JFK was never given an opportunity to confront his accusers before his death, leaving open the possibility if he would have ever confirmed them or not.
+JFK was never given an opportunity to confront his accusers before his death, leaving open the possibility of whether he would have ever confirmed them or not.
 However, several Kennedy aides, like Barbara Gamarekian, have validated some suspicions of his various infidelities.

 The most famous accusation revolves around an alleged affair he had with actress and superstar Marilyn Monroe in the 1960s.
-There is also some speculation that his wife, Jaqueline Kennedy, knew about the affairs but tolerated them (via People).
+There is also some speculation that his wife, Jaqueline Kennedy, knew about the affairs but tolerated them.
 Unfortunately, it is likely we will never know the complete truth about Kennedy's private life and whether or not he really had as many affairs as he is accused of.

 Rumors about ties to the mob